 Is My AC Leaking Water?

-Water leaks are common in air conditioners and are usually not emergencies.
+Water leaks are common in air conditioners and are usually not emergencies, but may require an AC repair.
 Water leaking from your AC unit is most often caused by disconnected or damaged drain lines.
 Condensation forms inside the unit during the air cooling process and is usually taken out of the system by the condensate drain line or collected in the drip pan.
 If these pieces are moved or damaged, water can begin leaking.
 To identify a water leak look for these signs:

 - Standing Water – A puddle of water is a clear sign water is leaking and collecting on the floor.
 Sometimes the leak can be traced back to its source.

 - Full Drip Pan – The drip pan that collects condensate water should not need to be emptied except rarely.
 If it fills often and must be emptied, you might have a water leak.

 - Air Smell – If the air in your home begins to smell moldy or sour it could indicate a collection of water.
 Though it’s not emergent, it is still a good idea to fix the problem to prevent any bacteria growth that could harm you.

 - Water Spots – Water spots near the unit, on the floor or on the fan indicate water leakage.

 A water leak is not usually high risk, but the best option is to still get your unit checked out by a professional to prevent any future complications.
 Mission AC would be glad to find and repair your AC leak.

 Is My AC Leaking Refrigerant?

 Refrigerant in your AC unit is what allows your air to be cooled down.
 Without it, your system cannot function.
 More importantly, a leak of refrigerant can pose health concerns if not treated correctly.
 We’ve got the information you need to understand and safely deal with a refrigerant leak.